ovh/docs/pages/platform/ai/deploy_tuto_10_locust/guide.en-gb.md

 Here we see that the latency has increased gradually, since we have a spawn rate of two new user per second.
 API latency was stable with approximately 750ms then peaked to 1.5s.

-Again, interpretation will depends of your needs.
+Again, interpretation will depends on your needs.
 Do we need to provide more CPU because the latency is too high ?
-This question will vary depending of your customers needs.
-For an anti-spam, adding 1 second it quite big for a company receiving thousands of mails per day, not so disturbing if it's a dozen per day.
+This question will vary depending on your customers need.
+For an anti-spam, adding 1 second is quite big for a company receiving thousands of mails per day, not so disturbing if it's a dozen per day.
 Let's now take a look at the scaling of our application:

 ![image](images/scaling_spam.png){.thumbnail}